cf-convention/cf-conventions/README.md

 The rules for doing this are set forth on the [CF website](https://cfconventions.org/rules.html).
 Their implementation in GitHub is described in this repository's [CONTRIBUTING.md file](https://github.com/cf-convention/cf-conventions/blob/master/CONTRIBUTING.md).

-# Building the HTML
+# Building the documentation

-The following steps outline how to build the CF Conventions documentation into HTML and/or PDF format using AsciiDoc:
+The following steps outline how to build the CF Conventions documentation into HTML and/or PDF format using AsciiDoc and the provided Makefile:

 1. Ensure you have [Ruby](https://www.ruby-lang.org/) installed. (e.g. `sudo apt install ruby`)
 2. Ensure you have a recent version of [Asciidoctor](https://asciidoctor.org/) installed (e.g. `gem install asciidoctor`)